Polk County Court Records

 Oregon State Police — Statewide Criminal History

-For a statewide criminal background check, the Oregon State Police (OSP) maintains two options:
+For a statewide criminal background check, the Oregon State Police (OSP) offers two options:

-1. Open Records Search: The OSP’s Open Records Search portal allows the public to search another individual’s criminal history for a non-refundable fee of $33.00 per search.
-A written request may also be submitted by mail using the OSP’s application form.
+1. Open Records Search: The OSP's Open Records Search portal lets you search another individual's criminal history for a non-refundable fee of $33.00 per search.
+A written request can also be submitted by mail using the OSP's application form.

 2. Fingerprint-Based Record Check: Individuals seeking their own criminal history or those required by law to undergo a fingerprint-based search should consult the OSP's Criminal History Record Checks page.
 The fee is $33.00, and the process requires submission of rolled fingerprints.